Cisco-Kosha/openai-api-spec/README.md

 ## Authentication

 To authenticate when provisioning the Kosha OpenAI connector, you need your OpenAI API key.

-You can [retrieve your API key](https://platform.openai.com/account/api-keys) from the OpenAPI platform.
+## Kosha Connector Open Source Development

+All connectors Kosha shares on the marketplace are open source.
+We believe in fostering collaboration and open development.
+Everyone is welcome to contribute their ideas, improvements, and feedback for any Kosha connector.
+We encourage community engagement and appreciate any contributions that align with our goals of an open and collaborative API management platform.

+Refer to the contribution guidelines for details.